vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 We start with something simple, main.cpp.
 We do nothing here except immediately call into the Vulkan engine methods.

-On the future, this could be a good place to set some configuration parameters brought from the commandline arguments at argc/argv.
+In the future, this could be a good place to set some configuration parameters brought from the command line arguments at argc/argv or a settings file.

 vk_initializers.h holds this